Guarinov/applied-hands-on-computer-vision/Assignment-2/README.md

 \* Accuracy is not applicable for contrastive and projection-only training stages.

+In-depth analyses of the metrics are contained in the indicated notebooks.

 ## 🔁 Reproducing the Main Results

 Once the data have been downloaded and the `handsoncv` environment is installed, you are ready to reproduce all experiments.